mafleischer/covid19-robert-koch-data/README.md

 Some evaluation of the official covid19 data for Germany of the Robert Koch institute

-Just getting into Data Science with Python I thought might get some useful insight on official covid19 data for Germany (where I'm based).
+Just getting into Data Science with Python I thought might get some useful insight on official covid19 data for Germany.
 The data sets are publicized by the Robert Koch institute.
-As one of the very few official sources you might want to look into these rather than media reports.

 The Python Notebook is hosted on Kaggle (https://www.kaggle.com).
 It can be run there but on a local machine as well.